Norwalk, Connecticut: Highways

 Interstate 95 and the Merritt Parkway lead through Norwalk, with several exits within the Norwalk city limits, and are the major thoroughfare through the city.
 U.S. Route 1 goes through the center of the city, mostly following local streets.
 The major north–south corridor in Norwalk is U.S. Route 7, which is an expressway throughout most of the route in the city.
-The expressway section ends at Grist Mill Road in Norwalk from where Route 7 resumes northbound along Main Ave.
+The expressway section ends at Grist Mill Road in Norwalk from where Route 7 resumes northbound along Main Avenue.
 Other state routes include Routes 53, 123, and 136.

 Buses

 Public transport bus service within Norwalk is provided by Norwalk Transit District.
 Norwalk Transit District operates fixed-route public bus service in Norwalk and Westport with evening and Sunday shuttles (serving South Norwalk, Main Avenue, and Connecticut Avenue) and commuter shuttles.
 Access to other cities through bus services Milford, Danbury, and Stamford.
 All fixed-route buses meet at the Transportation Hub.